Disclaimer: Originally published in April 2019. It is being republished since it still remains an interesting topic till today.

 Coming from a commerce background, I know for a fact that most accounting practices have now gone online and there is little practical use behind some things.

-I have seen private colleges adopting to the new standards and updating their curriculum overtime, but if you open a Maths book right now, you’ll see questions which were asked way back in the 1980’s examinations.
+I have seen private colleges adapting to the new standards and updating their curriculum over time, but if you open a Maths book right now, you’ll see questions that were asked way back in the 1980’s examinations.

 The sudden focus towards minimum attendance